Celebrate Pride Month 2023 and the LGBTQ+ community with 28+ Pride work ideas!

-Pride Month is a time to celebrate the LGBTQ+ community, affirm our identities, reflect on the inequities of the past and present, and take meaningful action to create change.
-In 2023, everyone deserves to bring their authentic self to work, regardless of their sexual orientation.
+Pride Month in June is a time to uplift and support the LGBTQ+ community, affirm our identities, reflect on the inequities of the past and present, and take meaningful action to create change.
+In 2023, everyone deserves to bring their authentic self to work, regardless of their sexual orientation and gender expression.

 What is Pride Month?

 Pride Month is a time for the LGBT community and allies to come together in celebration, solidarity, activism, reflection, and support of all LGBTQIA+ people (lesbian, gay, bisexual, transgender, queer, intersex, and asexual).